-Who’s the naked girl on the Blind Faith cover?
-Who’s the model on Roxy Music’s Stranded album?
+Who’s the burning man on that Pink Floyd album cover?
+Who’s the model on Roxy Music’s Stranded?
 Tony Barrell tracks down some of the mysterious people who have adorned great album sleeves

 THE SUNDAY TIMES, 2007